 At a January 1974 rematch at New York City’s Madison Square Garden, Ali defeated Frazier in 12 rounds.
 In October of that same year, an underdog Ali bested George Foreman and reclaimed his heavyweight champion belt at the heavily hyped “Rumble in the Jungle” in Kinshasa, Zaire, with a knockout in the eighth round.
 On February 15, 1978, in Las Vegas, an aging Ali lost the title to Leon Spinks in a 15-round split decision.
 For Spinks, who was born in 1953 and won a gold medal in boxing at the 1976 Summer Olympics in Montreal, the fight was just the eighth of his professional career.
 However, seven months later, on September 15, Ali won the title back, in a unanimous 15-round decision.

 In June 1979, Ali announced he was retiring from boxing.
 On October 2, 1980, he returned to the ring and fought heavyweight champ Larry Holmes, who knocked him out in the 11th round.
 After losing to Trevor Berbick on December 11, 1981, Ali left the ring for the last time, with a record of 56 wins, five losses and 37 knockouts.
-In 1984, he was revealed to have Parkinson's disease.
+In 1984, he was revealed to have Parkinson’s disease.
+Ali died on June 3, 2016.
 Spinks retired from boxing in 1995 with a record of 26 wins, 17 losses and 14 knockouts.
+He died on February 5, 2021.